-Chinese New Year's Eve is the night of Chinese family reunion.
+Chinese New Year's Eve is the night of the Chinese family reunion.
 Chinese housewives need to prepare for the New Year's Eve dinner and 15-day Chinese New Year festivals for weeks.
-They need to clean entire house, put new interior and exterior decoration, prepare new clothes and gifts for all family members, and food for many events.
-You can image that Chinese New Year festival combines Thanksgiving, Christmas and New Year together.
+They need to clean the entire house, put a new interior and exterior decoration, prepare new clothes and gifts for all family members, and food for many events.
+You can imagine that the Chinese New Year festival combines Thanksgiving, Christmas and New Year together.

 Chinese New Year's Eve - Animal Monster Nian

 Nobody knows when the legendary story about Nian began.
 Nian was a ferocious and carnivorous beast.
-It had lion-type head with elephant-type body.
-Nian couldn't find the food in the cold winter time, because many animals hibernated in the mountains.
+It had a lion-type head with the elephant-type body.
+Nian couldn't find the food in the cold wintertime, because many animals hibernate in the mountains.
 It must go down from the mountain to find the livestock.
 Later, It became a man-eater.

 Chinese New Year's Eve - Busy before Dinner

-Many families probably are still working in the final house decoration.
+Many families probably are still working on the final house decoration.
 They need to finish the decoration on doors and windows.
-Chinese calligraphers write the New Year's poetry on the red color paper and people pasted them on the top and both of sides of main-entry door.
+Chinese calligraphers write the New Year's poetry on the red color paper and people pasted them on the top and both sides of the main-entry door.
 They said this custom comes from the story of man-eater Nian animal, which was afraid of red.
-At the beginning, people drew The God of Door images on the red-color peach tree wood hanging on the door to scare the devil spirit away.
-Later, Chinese use red color paper instead.
-There is a even simpler way is to write a single character on the diamond-shape red paper and paste on the doors, windows, containers, posts, storages and money safety boxes.
+In the beginning, people drew The God of Door images on the red-color peach tree wood hanging on the door to scare the devil spirit away.
+Later, the Chinese use red color paper instead.
+There is an even simpler way is to write a single character on the diamond-shape red paper and paste on the doors, windows, containers, pillars, storages, and money safety boxes.
 The popular characters are Spring, Luck, Full, Money, Happiness, Wealth, Safety or Prosperity.
-Some are posted upside down, because the sound of upside-down in Chinese is similar to the word of come.
+Some are posted upside down because the sound of upside-down in Chinese is similar to the word of come.
 So the upside-down MONEY poster means money comes.
 The upside-down LUCK poster means the luck comes.

 After saying goodbye to gods and ancestors, women begin to prepare the reunion dinner.
-The main dish sitting on the center of the table is Hot-Pot.
+The main dish sitting in the center of the table is Hot-Pot.
 The traditional Hot-Pot is a big metal (alumni) bowel and has a hollow tube in the center.
-Chinese put hot bone soup in the bowel and cook different kind of sliced meat, seafood, vegetable, meat balls and seafood balls during the dinner.
+Chinese put the hot bone soup in the bowel and cook different kinds of sliced meat, seafood, vegetable, meatballs, and seafood balls during the dinner.
 They put hot-rock or hot-coal inside the hollow tube to keep food warm.
 So they can eat the reunion dinner each for hours.

 Chinese New Year's Eve - Reunion Dinner

 There are many dishes on the dinner table.
 Every dish has an auspicious meaning behind it.
 It's connected to longevity, reunion, perfection, good luck, health, diligence, satisfaction or promotion based on the homophone of the dish's name.
 Family members are supposed to have some from every dish.
-So they can eat and chat for longer time and share love and care during this time.
-However, Chinese don't touch fish on the table.
-This is because the homophone of fish is remainder, which means they have surplus or extra saving in the end of the year.
-In the other hand, they need leftover for Chinese New Year - nobody cooks at home.
+So they can eat and chat for a longer time and share love and care during this time.
+However, the Chinese don't touch fish on the table.
+This is because the homophone of fish is the remainder, which means they have a surplus or extra saving at the end of the year.
+On the other hand, they need leftovers for Chinese New Year - nobody cooks at home.

 The last event is the vigil to wait for New Year coming.
-One main reason is this can extend parents lifespan.
+One main reason is this can extend parents' lifespan.
 The sound of Sleepiness in Chinese is similar to Trouble.
 Sleepless means no trouble for the coming year.
-How can Chinese keep them awake?
+How can the Chinese keep them awake?
 It's simple.
 They watch TV shows for Chinese New Year special.
 The other way is gambling - playing Mah-Jong.
-It's required lots of skill, memorization, calculation, strategy and luck to win the money.
-Since the fully concentration, you will feel the time pass quickly.
+It's required lots of skill, memorization, calculation, strategy, and luck to win the money.
+Since the full concentration, you will feel the time pass quickly.
 Usually, they will play Mah-Jong all night long, because the loser wouldn't quit.